 Results and expected societal values

-This research will contribute critical knowledge for building more resilient human-environment systems for recovery from the COVID-19 pandemic as well as other future livelihood threats resulting from climate change, market shock, and other stressors.
+This research contributed critical knowledge for building more resilient human-environment systems for recovery from the COVID-19 pandemic as well as other future livelihood threats resulting from climate change, market shock, and other stressors.

-This knowledge will be important for policy makers to devise strategies to recover from the COVID-19 pandemic as well as to confront many future challenges such as climate change, market shock, and other stressors.
+This knowledge is important for policy makers to devise strategies to recover from the COVID-19 pandemic as well as to confront many future challenges such as climate change, market shock, and other stressors.